rackerlabs/support-how-to/content/cloud-servers/linux-server-security-best-practices.md

 using a password and SSH keys.

 SSH keys are generated in pairs, one public and the other private, and they can be used only in combination with each other.
-The private key is meant to be stored in a safe location on the computer from which you connect, and should never be given out.
-The public key can be given out, and it is that key that you place on the server to which you are connecting.
+You should store the private key in a safe location on the computer from which you connect, and you should never give it out.
+You can give out the public key, and it is that key that you place on the server to which you are connecting.
 The private key on your local computer is run through an algorithm when you make a connection, granting access if the key pair hash matches up with the public key.